spring-guides/gs-messaging-jms/README.md

 import javax.jms.Message;
 import javax.jms.Session;

+import org.springframework.boot.SpringApplication;
-import org.apache.activemq.ActiveMQConnectionFactory;
+import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
-import org.springframework.context.annotation.AnnotationConfigApplicationContext;
+import org.springframework.context.ConfigurableApplicationContext;
 import org.springframework.context.annotation.Bean;
 import org.springframework.context.annotation.Configuration;
-import org.springframework.jms.connection.CachingConnectionFactory;
 import org.springframework.jms.core.JmsTemplate;
 import org.springframework.jms.core.MessageCreator;
 import org.springframework.jms.listener.SimpleMessageListenerContainer;
 import org.springframework.jms.listener.adapter.MessageListenerAdapter;
+import org.springframework.util.FileSystemUtils;

+import java.io.File;

 @Configuration
+@EnableAutoConfiguration
 public class Application {

 	static String mailboxDestination = "mailbox-destination";

     @Bean
-    ConnectionFactory connectionFactory() {
+    Receiver receiver() {
-        return new CachingConnectionFactory(
+        return new Receiver();
-                new ActiveMQConnectionFactory("tcp://localhost:61616"));
     }

 	@Bean
-    MessageListenerAdapter receiver() {
+	MessageListenerAdapter adapter(Receiver receiver) {
-        return new MessageListenerAdapter(new Receiver()) {{
+		return new MessageListenerAdapter(receiver) {
+			{
 				setDefaultListenerMethod("receiveMessage");
-        }};
 			}
+		};
+	}

 	@Bean
 	SimpleMessageListenerContainer container(final MessageListenerAdapter messageListener,
 			final ConnectionFactory connectionFactory) {
-        return new SimpleMessageListenerContainer() {{
+		return new SimpleMessageListenerContainer() {
+			{
 				setMessageListener(messageListener);
 				setConnectionFactory(connectionFactory);
 				setDestinationName(mailboxDestination);
-        }};
+                setPubSubDomain(true);
 			}

-    @Bean
-    JmsTemplate jmsTemplate(ConnectionFactory connectionFactory) {
-        return new JmsTemplate(connectionFactory);
+		};
 	}

-    public static void main(String args[]) throws Throwable {
+    public static void main(String[] args) {
+        // Clean out any ActiveMQ data from a previous run FileSystemUtils.deleteRecursively(new File("activemq-data"));

+        // Launch the application
-        AnnotationConfigApplicationContext context =
+        ConfigurableApplicationContext context = SpringApplication.run(Application.class, args);

-                new AnnotationConfigApplicationContext(Application.class);
+        // Send a message
         MessageCreator messageCreator = new MessageCreator() {
             @Override
             public Message createMessage(Session session) throws JMSException {
                 return session.createTextMessage("ping!");
             }
         };
         JmsTemplate jmsTemplate = context.getBean(JmsTemplate.class);
-        System.out.println("Sending a new mesage.");
+        System.out.println("Sending a new message.");
         jmsTemplate.send(mailboxDestination, messageCreator);

-        context.close();
     }

 }
 ```

-The first key component is the `ConnectionFactory`interface.
-It consists of a `CachingConnectionFactory` wrapping an `ActiveMQConnectionFactory` pointed at `tcp://localhost:61616`, the default port of ActiveMQ.

 To wrap the `Receiver` you coded earlier, use `MessageListenerAdapter`.
 Then use the `setDefaultListenerMethod` to configure which method to invoke when a message comes in.
-Thus you avoid implementing any JMS- or broker-specific interfaces.
+Thus you avoid implementing any JMS or broker-specific interfaces.

 The `SimpleMessageListenerContainer` class is an asynchronous message receiver.
 It uses the `MessageListenerAdapter` and the `ConnectionFactory` and is fired up when the application context starts.
 Another parameter is the queue name set in `mailboxDestination`.
+It is also set up to receive messages ina

 Spring provides a convenient template class called `JmsTemplate`. `JmsTemplate` makes it very simple to send messages to a JMS message queue.
 In the `main` runner method, after starting things up, you create a `MessageCreator` and use it from `jmsTemplate` to send a message.

+Two beans that you don't see defined are `JmsTemplate` and `ActiveMQConnectionFactory`.
+These are created automatically by Spring Boot.
+In this case, the ActiveMQ broker runs embedded.

 > **Note:** Spring's `JmsTemplate` can receive messages directly through its `receive` method, but it only works synchronously, meaning it will block.
 That's why Spring recommends that you use Spring's `SimpleMessageListenerContainer` with a cache-based connection factory, so you can consume messages asynchronously and with maximum connection efficiency.